gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 When multiple sink inputs are connected to one sink, sink automatically mixes them, taking into account per-channel volume settings.
 See [Volumes](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/Developer/Volumes/) and [Writing Volume Control UIs](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/Developer/Clients/WritingVolumeControlUIs/) pages.

-Every source, sink, and sink input (but not source output) has its own per-channel volume level that may be controlled via both C API and D-Bus API.
+Every source, sink, sink input, and source output has its own per-channel volume level that may be controlled via both C API and D-Bus API.

 A way how the sink and sink input volumes are combined is determined by the *flat volumes* mode (inspired by Windows Vista):